If you grew up in the ’70s or ’80s I’d bet you read Are You There God? It’s Me, Margaret?

 The newest version has been updated to use adhesive pads.
 But the old version I read 35 years ago…WTF by the way… explained in all its hilarity, Margaret practicing with “belted sanitary napkins”.
 At least I was spared having to actually use those.

 Though my mother once sent me to buy like 10 boxes of pads to use up coupons that were ready to expire.
 We like these tween pads by the way.

 She was working so I had to go buy them, pay for them, use coupons and walk home carrying them all.
 I was about 13.

-Seriously remember imagining every car going by knew what I was carrying.
+Seriously I remember imagining every car going by knew what I was carrying.
 Nice one Mom.
-As if skinny AF, braces and department store perm wasn’t bad enough.
+As if skinny AF, braces, and the department store perm wasn’t bad enough.